isomerpages/moe-chijsjc/_list-of-ccas/CHIJ Youth Mission.md

 ![](/images/CCA/2023/CHIJ%20YM/chij%20youth%20mission.jpg)

 #### **About**
-CHIJ Youth Mission (IJYM) is a unique Co-Curricular Activity, that is special to us, as well as four other IJ Schools (CHIJ Secondary (Toa Payoh), CHIJ St. Nicholas Girls’ School, CHIJ St. Theresa’s Convent, and CHIJ Katong), that provides an enabling environment for girls to recognise and promote the dignity of human persons especially the disadvantaged.
+CHIJ Youth Mission (IJYM) is a unique Co-Curricular Activity, that is special to us, as well as four other IJ Schools (CHIJ Secondary (Toa Payoh), CHIJ St. Nicholas Girls’ School, CHIJ St. Theresa’s Convent, and CHIJ Katong).
+It aims to provide an enabling environment for girls to recognise and promote the dignity of human persons especially the disadvantaged.

 This shared vision strengthens the bonds between our sister schools, as we reflect the IJ mission in all that we do.
 We participate in annual IJYM events, such as the CHIJ Youth Mission Inter-School competition with the other four IJ schools, to showcase our community service and programme for the year.

 Every year, we embark on our projects based on the year’s theme, which is chosen based on an annual rotation system.
 The theme for this year (2023) is "Hoping Against Hope”.
-We strive to do our best to give back to the community, as we learn to empathise with the less fortunate, and try to find ways to best aid them in whatever way we can.
+We strive to do our best to give back to the community, as we learn to empathise with the less fortunate, and look for ways to help them in whatever way we can.
-Every year, we start our projects based on the year's theme, which is chosen based on an annual rotation system; the theme for this year (2023) is "Hoping Against Hope."
-We work hard to give back to the community as we develop empathy for the underprivileged and look for opportunities to help them in any manner we can.

-Our activities include meaningful community involvement programmes like fund raising projects for the needy and volunteering at Homes for the Elderly.
-Members are transformed by the experience of servant leadership and grow as they listen to the needs of others in their community.
+Through this process of learning, members are transformed by the experience of servant leadership, while they grow, as they listen to the needs of others around them.

-The CHIJ Youth Mission is a CCA special to the school and the four other IJ Schools, CHIJ Toa Payoh (Secondary), CHIJ St. Nicholas, CHIJ St. Theresa's, and CHIJ Katong.
-This bond shared by the CHIJ schools reflects the IJ mission and vision that belongs to all the IJ schools as all IJ Youth Mission members in the school are provided with the opportunity to participate in the annual IJ Youth Mission Inter-School competition to showcase our community service and programme for the year.

 #### **Objectives**

-*   To promote the spirit of mission and service to the broken, poor and forgotten.
-*   To develop the social, cognitive, emotional, physical and spiritual well-being of youths.
-*   To build fellowship and relationships between IJYM committees of the CHIJ schools.
+ 1. Through the projects and activities carried out by IJYM,  members are exposed to learning more about the society and putting themselves in the shoes of the minority.
+They will then learn how to work and provide help to the needs of the society.
+For example, through our project Advocacy For Refugees (AFR), members are able to be exposed to what the refugees face during their difficulties and unpack what kind of difficulties they faced.
+Using this knowledge, members are able to spread awareness to the other students, to encourage their spirit to serve the society.
+2. As more activities are carried out, we hope that…

+1. Members learn to work for the good of society
+2. Members learn the importance of taking the initiative to take action and help our society in any way possible, in and out of CCA

 #### **Activities**

-*   Food collection and distribution to needy families
-*   Fund raising for outreach activities; e,g, sale of roses &amp; chocolates for Valentine’s Day
+1. Partnerships with external organisations

+1. 2023

+1. MWS Active Ageing Centre – Fernvale Rivergrove

+○&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Chinese New Year celebration _(We visited this senior activity centre)_

+○&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SAC@SJC _(Seniors from the above senior activity centre toured our school, to learn more about how schools have progressed)_

+2. Project Love Lunch _(_\[cont. from 2022\] _We carried out a donation drive with the above organisation to collect bath towels and hand soap for the less fortunate families)_

+2. 2022

+1. Project Love Lunch _(We carried out a donation drive with the above organisation to collect food items for the less fortunate families, as we allow our school community to better empathise with the less fortunate &amp; understand the challenges that they face)_
+2. Advocacy for Refugees _(We spread awareness about the suffering of refugees around the world, and spread ways we can offer and provide help for refugees)_

+3. 2021

+1. Soles4Souls _(We collected shoes that were still in good condition, and donated them to the above organisation, that will give these pairs of shoes a second life)_

-*   Joint IJYM activities with the four other IJYM schools
+2. Events with the IJYMs of the other IJ schools

-*   Inter-CCA VIA projects collaboration
-*   Partnership for outreach projects with community groups / organization
-*   IJYM Annual Day Camp
+1. Annual CHIJ Youth Mission Competition _(Where all the 5 groups of IJYM members from the 5 IJ secondary schools gather together to share our activities/projects for the year, and participate in friendly competition)_
+2. IJYM Combined Schools Programme _(Where all the 5 groups of IJYM members from the 5 IJ secondary schools gather together to relax, and have a fun bonding day together)_
+3. CHIJ Forum _(Where various speakers come together to speak about an issue that they are passionate about, to educate us more about current affairs in our world today.)_

+3. School-based events/projects

+1. School Support Staff Appreciation Project _(Where we embarked on various projects to show our appreciation for our unsung heroes, whose work usually goes unnoticed by us)_
+2. SJC’s IJYM Day Camp _(Where we relax, and unwind with our fellow IJYM members of the various schools)_
+3. Weekly Bonding Games _(Where we play games to help us grow as members of IJYM)_

 ![](/images/CCA/Clubs%20and%20Societies/CHIJ%20Youth%20Mission/C2.jpg)